SurajPammi/Scraping-Stock-Analyst-Ratings/README.md

 - Thestreet.com
 - tradingview.com

 Pandas data frame was used to hold analyst ratings and the website names.
-The data frame was then used for pie charts that was powered by plotly.
+The data frame was then used for pie charts that were powered by plotly.
 There is a pie chart for each site and a pie chart for all ratings combined.

 ## Dependencies
 - bs4